 - In the end of April 2016, the Oceania's owner NCLH (Norwegian Cruise Line Holdings) announced the line will start offering cruises to Cuba (starting sometime in 2016).

-The line's owner NCL (Norwegian Cruise Line Holdings) is close to getting permission to operate cruises to Cuba, with two Oceania ships - Marina (starting in the end of 2016) and Regatta (starting in 2017).
+In December 2016, the line's owner NCL (Norwegian Cruise Line Holdings) received permission to operate cruises to Cuba, with two Oceania ships - Marina (starting in the end of 2016) and Regatta (starting in 2017).
 Cuba currently lacks the infrastructure to support large cruise ships, so the 684-passenger Regatta and 1,258-passenger Marina are small enough to work with what exists there now.
 Both ships will sail a variety of itineraries, including circumnavigation of Cuba (with stops in Cienfuegos and Havana) and visiting Cuba would as part of some Panama Canal transition cruises.

 The current list of passenger shipping lines offering cruises to Cuba in 2016-2017-2018 includes: